Joan Breakey Food Intolerance Pro

 “What if my baby is looking fragile but doctors find nothing wrong?”
 A mother asked.
 I had a little 12 months-old patient who was otherwise well but not gaining enough weight.
 We went through the Family Sensitivity History and used it to help with the process of diet investigation so removed all the usual suspect foods.
 It seemed strange to the family to exclude some foods where the aim was to have the child eat more.
 But they were encouraged to eat as much as he wanted of the safe foods.
-It … [Read more...]
+It was … [Read more...]

 Babies are food gourmets who can’t talk